Showing posts with label fascism. Show all posts

 Provocations in the Aegean Sea by Turkey are not new.
 These skirmishes take place daily over many years forcing Greece to spend billions of dollars on military equipment.
 However, the threat by Turkey is real and increasing.
 Turkey is nervous and remains deeply insecure especially with its military involvement in Syria.
 Greece cannot afford to be idle and complacent – both diplomatically and military.

 Greece has correctly refused to succumb to the increased polemic rhetoric of Turkish President Erdogan (and Greek trigger-happy warmongers) and has not volunteered to be dragged into a war by escalating tensions in the Aegean Sea.
-Greece has correctly made it clear to all and sundry that it will not hesitate to defend its borders.
-It must continue to insist that resolution to disputes should only be achieved by the implementation of United Nations Resolutions, International Conventions, European Acquis and International Law.
+Simultaneously, Greece has made it clear to all and sundry that it will not hesitate to defend its borders.
+That resolution to all disputes can only be achieved by the implementation of United Nations Resolutions, International Conventions, European Acquis and International Law.

 Having one large and aggressive neighbour to contend with is more than enough for Greece.
 A triple front with Turkey, Albania and Skopje is not prudent.
 Greece is wisely attempting to find inroads to resolve its issues with both Skopje and Albania.
 It is imperative that these issues be adequately resolved in order to avert Erdogan’s deep-seated strategy of neo-Ottomanism in the Balkans – that is the desire for both Albania and Skopje to become Turkish satellite states.
 The choice is very clear.
 Either these states will resolve their issues with Greece and soon enter the European Union or otherwise left in their own devices they may follow the path to Turkey - with substantial security ramifications for Greece.
 By averting all threats from the north Greece can only win.
 Greece will be able to solely focus on its problems with Turkey and will upgrade its role as the leading Balkan politico-economic power and bastion of regional stability.